Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: Hierarchical tree index structures

 \section{Hierarchical tree index structures}

 An {\em access method} is an algorithm that correctly answers every range query.
 Examples of access methods are given by {\em indexing schemes}.
-A hierarchical tree-based indexing scheme is a sequence of refining partitions of the domain labelled with a finite rooted tree.
+In particular, a {\em hierarchical tree-based indexing scheme} is a sequence of refining partitions of the domain labelled with a finite rooted tree.
 (For simplicity, we will assume all trees to be binary: this is not really restrictive.)
+Cf. Figure \ref{fig:tree}.
 Such a scheme takes storage space $O(n)$.

 To process a range query ${\mathcal B}_{\ve}(\omega)$, we traverse the tree recursively to the leaf level.
 Once a leaf $B$ is reached, its contents (datapoints $x\in X\cap B$) are accessed, and the condition $x\in {\mathcal B}_{\ve}(\omega)$ verified for each one of them.